venkat3534/Docker-Zero-to-Hero/README.md

 When you use Docker, you are creating and using images, containers, networks, volumes, plugins, and other objects.
 This section is a brief overview of some of those objects.

+Docker hub is basically a version control platform for storing and sharing the images

 #### Dockerfile